messier51a/CasterSimulator/README.md

 - **User Interface Testing**: Validating industrial dashboards in Grafana
 - **Data Integration & Analysis**: Real-time and historical data visualization

+System Requirements

+- Developed and tested under macOS Sonoma 14.1
+- Should be compatible with other macOS versions and Windows that support .NET 8.0.
+- Docker Desktop
+- Visual Studio 2022, Visual Studio Code or JetBrains Rider.

 ## Installation & Setup

 1. Clone the repository: